sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/ssl.include.rst

             JZQaMjV9XxNTFOlNUTWswff3uE677wSVDPSuNkxo2FLRcGfPUxAQGsgL5Ts=
             -----END CERTIFICATE-----

-    When a certificate authority is define, this will result in initiating the two-way SSL/TLS authentication/handshake validation.
+    When a certificate authority is defined, this will result in initiating the two-way SSL/TLS authentication/handshake validation.
-    For a successful connection, make sure the client sends a valid certificate.
+    For a successful connection, make sure the remote peer sends a valid certificate.
     If the connection fails, the event with ID `40009` is emitted.